 In a space where multipoint isn’t a must-have feature, it seems difficult to justify introducing a technology that may be fraught with issues—at least on devices that primarily serve as headphones for audio playback, rather than as communication headsets.

 The Samsung Galaxy Buds Pro and Apple AirPods automatic device switching

 Bluetooth multipoint seems to be a difficult technology to nail properly, and very few headsets do it well.
 Rather than deal with this, companies like Samsung and Apple prefer automatic device switching, which rids the need to manually disconnect from one device before reconnecting to another.
 When you use the Samsung Galaxy Buds Pro and Apple AirPods across compatible Samsung and Apple devices, respectively, the earbuds automatically detect playback when you hit play on the desired device.
 This means they switch source devices without you ever needing to enter the phone’s Bluetooth menu.

 What headphones and earbuds support Bluetooth multipoint?

 - Bose Noise Canceling Headphones 700: If you want a modern pair of noise canceling headphones with nearly perfect touch controls go with Bose.
 The sound quality is spot-on and accurately reproduces music as it was intended to be heard.

-- Jabra Elite 75t and Jabra Elite Active 75t: These durable, portable earbuds are a great value because Jabra released a firmware update that added noise cancelling capabilities to each headset.
+- Jabra Elite 75t and Jabra Elite Active 75t: These durable, portable earbuds are a great value because Jabra released a firmware update that added noise canceling capabilities to each headset.
 Sure, the ANC isn’t great, or even very good, but it’s nice to have in a pinch.
 As you might surmise, the Elite Active 75t earbuds are for athletes and feature an IP57 rating.